Azure/java-aks-aca-dapr-workshop/docs/modules/05-assignment-5-aks-aca/02-aca/1-aca-instructions.md

 ---
+title: Deploying Applications to ACA with Dapr
-title: Deploying Applications to Azure Container Apps (ACA) with Dapr
+parent: Deploying Applications to Azure Container Apps (ACA) with Dapr
-parent: Assignment 5 - Deploying Applications to Azure with Dapr
+grand_parent: Assignment 5 - Deploying Applications to Azure with Dapr
 has_children: false
-nav_order: 2
+nav_order: 1
 layout: default
 has_toc: true
 ---